Topics on this page:

 Current positions are remote with limited in-person opportunities; we can provide some technological equipment as needed.

-Training and Certification
+Training & Certification

 Steps to Become a SHIBA Volunteer

-- Optional (but encouraged): Attend a Welcome to Medicare Webinar taught by experienced SHIBA volunteers.
+- Optional (but encouraged): Attend a SHIBA Volunteer Information Session (when available) and/or a Welcome to Medicare Webinar to learn more about Medicare and the SHIBA program.

 SHIBA volunteer info sessions cover: